iamscribe/ariannamethod.lang/README.md

 ## license

-MIT. do what you want. the field doesn't care.
+gnu 3.0.

-just remember: the destination was never yours.
+the destination was never yours.
 it was always the field's.

 ---